Skip to main content

 (4) Information explaining qualifications and procedures for returning to the home visiting program.

-(N) Providers shall communicate to the department all sentinel events involving families served in the home visiting program within twenty-four business hours of knowledge of event.
-Provider shall communicate via email or telephone call to their assigned program consultant or the department's home visiting administrator.
+(N) Providers will communicate to the department all sentinel events involving families served in the home visiting program within twenty-four business hours of knowledge of event.
+Provider will communicate via email or telephone call to their assigned program consultant or the department's home visiting administrator.

 Supplemental Information